srmagura/blog/20210923-the-great-redux-toolkit-debate.md

 New projects are always exciting because they give you the chance to rethink your architecture and tech stack.
 Going forward, we will:

 - Stick with typesafe-actions and `switch` reducers.
-It was a close call between this and switching to Redux Toolkit's `createAction` and `createReducer`.
+It was a close call between this and switching to Redux Toolkit's `createAction` and `createReducer`. **Update: The RTK team has succeeded in convincing me to give `createReducer` and `createSlice` a shot!**
 - Replace our homegrown `useQuery` with React Query.
 As a result, some state that we would have previously put in Redux will now be stored automatically in React Query's cache.
 - Continue to use Redux Saga in a few places.